dudewith3faces/mylesson/README.md

 This is a movie search web app that queries movies.

-This software comprises of frotnend built with React, backend with [KoaJs](https://koajs.com), and Postgres for data storage.
+This software comprises of frontend built with React, a backend with [KoaJs](https://koajs.com), and Postgres for data storage.

 ## Software